-Continue reading to learn more about bone meal, how to use it, and what plants (besides tomatoes) it’s best for.
+Continue reading to learn more about why bone meal is one of my favorite low-nitrogen fertilizers, how to use it, and what plants (besides tomatoes) it’s best for.
 It’s been one of my go-to fertilizers for years now!

 Though nitrogen and phosphorus are in the same nitrogen group, or “family,” they do have some differences, most notably that nitrogen goes through a gaseous phase, while phosphorus does not.
 However, they both support plant growth, so they’re both vital components of our ecosystem’s survival.
 While nitrogen works to develop lush foliage, phosphorus will ensure a bounty of tasty tomatoes every time.

 The process of applying bone meal to tomato plants is relatively easy.
 First, you want to make sure that the pH level of your soil is just right.
 A pH level between 6.0 and 7.0 is best for growing tomatoes.
 Then, grab a large teaspoon of bone meal and then place it into a hole at the base of the tomato place and mix with the soil.
 This is especially great if you’re just planting tomato seeds for the first time.
 This will help your plants grow big and healthy.
 You can also add crushed eggshell for an extra boost of magnesium and calcium.